Make a Difference

 Did you know that APF...

-- 6. Received a bequest from Dr. Robert L. Fantz in 1983 to support early career psychologists working in perceptual-cognitive development and the development of selective attention.
+- 6 Received a bequest from Dr. Robert L. Fantz to support psychologists working in perceptual-cognitive development.

-- 10. Since 2003, APF has been supporting graduate students in child development through the Elizabeth Munsterberg Koppitz Fellowships.
+- 10 Supports graduate students in child development through the Elizabeth Munsterberg Koppitz Fellowships.

 - 11 Has invested more than $380,000 to address the issue of violence.